valerianomacuri/funcional/README.md

-# functional
+# funcional

-A very useful library to manipulate data structures in Go, let's try it Gophers.
-Functions use generics, released in Go 1.18, for easy reading.
+A very useful library to manipulate data structures in Go, let's try it Gophers. funcional use generics, released in Go 1.18, for easy reading.

 ## Filter